ibm-cloud-architecture/refarch-cloud-data-analytics/dataconnect.md

 ## Create the Connections

-In this step, you will configure 3 connections in Data Connect:
+# In this step, you will configure 3 connections in Data Connect:

-1. Connection to the PureData System for Analytics (PDA/Netezza) server in your VM
+1. Connection to the PureData for Analytics database on-premies in the VM
-1. Connection to the DB2 server in your VM
+1. Connection to the DB2 LUW database on-premises in the VM
-1. Connection to the dashDB server that you created in your prework
+1. Connection to the dashDB database in the cloud that you created in your Prework

 To get started, click the Connections link on the navigation on the left (1).